-A. The summer can be equally, if not more damaging to your skin than the winter.
-This is especially true if you have not worn a face cream with an SPF of at least 15.
-To minimise damage that the UV exposure may have caused to your skin use a face product that helps to lighten age spots and combat the appearance of wrinkles which are caused when your skin has been over exposed to the sun's harmful UV rays.
+A. The summer can be equally, if not more damaging to your skin than the winter, especially if you haven't worn a face cream with an SPF of at least 15.
+To minimise damage from UV exposure, use a face product that helps to lighten age spots and combat the appearance of wrinkles which are caused when your skin has been over exposed to the sun's harmful UV rays.

-A. Having dry, chapped and sore lips is a very common problem in the winter, which is why it is important to apply a lip balm throughout the day.
+A. Having dry, chapped and sore lips is a very common problem in winter, which is why it's important to apply a lip balm throughout the day.
 Have a lip balm that contains UV filters as even though the sun is not shining in the sky, its harmful rays can still cause damage.
-Also make sure you drink plenty of water, this will not only help your lips, but your skin too.
 Whatever you do - don't lick them!
 Saliva dries out lips quicker than anything else, stick to the balm instead.